Topsort/salesforce-topsort-auctions/README.md

 ## **Topsort Sponsored Search Cartridge**

-This cartridge integrates Topsort’s auction-based sponsored product placement into Salesforce B2C Commerce (SFCC) search results, including both product listings and promotional banners.
+This cartridge integrates Topsort's auction-based sponsored product placement into Salesforce B2C Commerce (SFCC) search results, including both product listings and promotional banners.

+### Supported Features

+This cartridge adds support for the following:

+1. Sponsored products with custom sponsored flag and event tracking
+2. One banner on search pages for categories and search with custom placement and event tracking

+### Upcoming Updates

+Future versions will include:
+- Support for multiple banners
+- Additional preferences for customizing:
+  - Sponsored product placement
+  - Number of sponsored products via custom preference

 ---